Housing

 Keeping your home warm (above 15 degrees Celsius) can also help with condensation, however many of us are trying to not put the heating on.
 If your home develops a damp problem, alert your landlord, and get it seen to as soon as you can.
 Damp and mould can lead to respiratory problems, and make existing respiratory conditions worse.

 Putting your heating on low and preventing draughts can also help to ensure that pipes don’t freeze.
-It’s also important to ensure you get your boiler serviced once a year to make sure everything’s working efficiently.
+It’s also important to ensure you get your boiler serviced once a year to make sure everything’s working efficiently (your landlord should organise this).

 Good insulation in the home is also important to both looking after the state of your home, and making sure you are in good health.
 If you are a tenant, insulation is the landlord’s responsibility.
 Please refer to the letter from Transition if you need to ask your landlord to install or improve insulation in your property.